ATOMNFT/M5stick-Marauder/README.md

 ---

+# Bin files at the moment need small fixes added.
+Please do not flash at this time.
+You may still compile the sketch for yourself though

 ## ⬆ Update Highlights 11/25/24 — Marauder v1.1.0 added ⬆
 - Station selecting and attacks now fully working!
 - Add commands for sniffing airtags